How do you react when a pet dies? We knew the day would come when we would hear about the loss of a pet in our family.

-My wife and I expected and were prepared for the Rottweiler going first as he was older, arthritic, with failing internal organs, but we weren’t prepared for Winston’s sudden and premature departure due to an undetectable stomach disorder characteristic of the breed.
+My wife and I expected and were prepared for the Rottweiler going first as he was older, arthritic, and had failing internal organs, but we weren’t prepared for Winston’s sudden and premature departure due to an undetectable stomach disorder characteristic of the breed.

-Fitting the Boys into our Lives
+Fitting the Boys into Our Lives

-Our lifestyle has us on the road for the six months we’re in Canada house and pet sitting and working, while the other six months we are in Mexico, so we get back to visit the family maybe three or four times a year, for a week at a time to be with our kids, grandchildren & the ‘boys.’
+Our lifestyle has us on the road for the six months we’re in Canada house and pet sitting and working, while the other six months we are in Mexico, so we get back to visit the family maybe three or four times a year, for a week at a time to be with our kids, grandchildren and the ‘boys.’

-As usual, on our departure, Winston was sprawling out on the inside porch/mudroom floor in front of the door, with his head between his paws, looking up at us as though it was the worst thing happening to him with those ‘You’re going?
-How could you do this to me?’ sad dog eyes….
-Caesar was sprawled out at his post on the kitchen floor keeping an eye on things.
-I made sure to spend an extra few moments with each before heading out… which was one of my best decisions.
+As usual, on our departure, Winston was sprawling out on the inside porch/mudroom floor in front of the door, with his head between his paws, looking up at us as though it were the worst thing happening to him with those ‘You’re going?
+How could you do this to me?’ sad dog eyes.
+Caesar was sprawled out at his post on the kitchen floor, keeping an eye on things.
+I made sure to spend an extra few moments with each before heading out, which was one of my best decisions.

 Unexpected Passing and a New Birth

-Now Back to The Boys…
+Now Back to The Boys

 We first met Winston and Caesar ten years ago, one summer while at our house in Milton, as my wife’s daughter and then-boyfriend were attending a wedding nearby, so we offered to look after them for the weekend.
 Both my wife and I had large dogs from our past marriages, so we had an idea of what to expect as far as them being around the house and backyard.

-We affectionately refer to Winston as Mr. Personality, and Caesar as the stoic, quiet older gentleman of the pair.
+We affectionately refer to Winston as Mr. Personality and Caesar as the stoic, quiet older gentleman of the pair.

 Tolerating the Cat

 Their constant companion for walks is an adopted barn cat, Hunter, who follows them, but from an appreciable distance, as he is a cat and does not officially go for walks.
 Hunter is always safe with them; they do not chase or terrorize him.
-Hunter tolerates the boys and they respect him.
+Hunter tolerates the boys, and they respect him.
 As the story goes, Hunter swatted both of them really hard when they were puppies and set the rules and tone for their futures; they get the message loud and clear.

 The Things I Miss:

-I’ll really miss the post-dinner plate cleanups—you know the thing that happens before the plates go in the dishwasher!
+- I’ll really miss the post-dinner plate cleanups—you know, the thing that happens before the plates go in the dishwasher!

-Whining in my ear at 6:30 am that it’s time to go out for a pee, especially at the farmstead, as I pee off of the back porch while they drain their systems as well.
+- The whining in my ear at 6:30 am that it’s time to go out for a pee, especially at the farmstead, as I pee off of the back porch while they drain their systems as well.

-Being greeted with slobbery kisses and wagging tails.
+- Being greeted with slobbery kisses and wagging tails.

-Going for long walks around the farmstead with them.
+- Going for long walks around the farmstead with them.

-Hearing them drink water out of their bowls.
+- Listening to them drink water out of their bowls.

-Pushing their heads into my lap for attention.
+- Pushing their heads into my lap for attention.

-Meeting the grandkids at the bus stop in the afternoon.
+- Meeting the grandkids at the bus stop in the afternoon.

-Dressing the dogs up in Halloween outfits.
+- Dressing the dogs up in Halloween outfits.

-Taking them for car rides to DQ, each with their own side to stick their heads out of the windows.
+- Taking them for car rides to DQ, each with their own side to stick their heads out of the windows.

-Chasing the neighbour’s cats off of the property.
+- Chasing the neighbour’s cats off of the property.

-- Climbing onto the bed during the night while we sleep…feeling them on it, but not booting them off unless they are snoring really badly.
+- Climbing onto the bed during the night while we sleep, feeling them on it, but not booting them off unless they are snoring really badly.